There Are Many Preschool Options In and Around Champaign-Urbana to Consider

 - District-based preschool programs.
 If you are looking for more information about preschool screening and how to see if your child qualifies for school-district based programming, please check Free Preschool An Option for Some Champaign-Urbana Area Students.

 All listings are paid sponsors of chambanamoms.com.
 Are you interested in being a part of our Champaign-Urbana Area Preschool resource and aren’t already listed?
 Please complete this form.
-ALSO, if you’re interested in a private school for elementary through high school students, check out our private school guide.
+If you’re interested in a private school for elementary through high school students, check out our Private School guide.
+If you’re interested in homeschooling, check out our Homeschooling Resources.

 Preschool Curriculum: FBC Preschool is a fun, hands-on school readiness program.
 They utilize the award-winning Get Set for School by Learning Without Tears preschool curriculum.
 This program focuses on playful learning to develop coloring, drawing, counting, building handwriting readiness skills and keyboarding.
 This easy-to-teach curriculum makes learning important, pre-writing and letter recognition skills engaging, and school fun for the preschool students.